What is the APT (Arabic Proficiency Test)?

 Following these procedures will prevent having a speaking response that cannot be graded.
 Keep in mind that Avant graders hear exactly what you are able to hear.

-To resume a test, log in exactly as you did the first time using the same Test Code, Password and Login Name (all fields are case sensitive).
+To resume a test, log in exactly as you did the first time using the same Test Code, Password and Login Name (all fields are case sensitive) but click on Continue Test after entering the test code and password.
 The test should resume at the point where you left off.
-If you are prompted to enter your name again, you should stop the test by clicking LOGOUT.
-This indicates that the login information entered is different than originally entered.
 Try logging in again or contact your test proctor or teacher for assistance.